-Please describe as detailed as possible what data you request access to (e.g. time placed categories of data, information relating to a specific case, paper records, ele records). [- · · · · I wish to: Receive the information by post Receive the information by email Collect the information in person View a copy of the information only Go through the information with a member of staff Please be aware that if you wish us to post the information to you, we will take care to ensure that it is addressed correctly.
-However, we cannot be held liable information is lost in the post or incorrectly delivered or opened by someone else in household.
-Loss or incorrect delivery may cause you embarrassment or harm information is 'sensitive'. if the your
+Please describe as detailed as possible what data you request access to (e.g. time period, categories of data, information relating to a specific case, paper records, electronic records).

+I wish to:

+- □ Receive the information by post\

+- □ Receive the information by email

+- □ Collect the information in person

+- □ View a copy of the information only

+- □ Go through the information with a member of staff

+\Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
+Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.

-Please send your completed form and proof of identity by email to $\underline{admin@coleridgeprimay.net} \ and \ titled \ the \ e-mail \ 'SAR \ FOA \ Benjamin \ Strange'$
+Please send your completed form and proof of identity by email to admin@coleridgeprimay.net and titled the e-mail 'SAR FOA Benjamin Strange'